 3. Be Realistic

-Of course, you’re not Walmart!
+Of course, you’re not Target!
 So you can’t go right from DIY-land to hiring a CEO, COO, and CMO…

 Focus on growing your team with one hire at a time.
 As a certified strategist and business coach, I help my clients identify who they need on their team and help them find the perfect person to hire.
 It can be truly transformational when you have the right person on your team.